Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 • Akismet

-1. Server Response Time (TTFB): The test site is monitored every 60 seconds once from 22 USA locations through Pingdom synthetic monitoring tool to calculate the average server response time (TTFB).
+1. Server Response Time (TTFB): The test site is measured every 60 seconds once from 22 USA locations through the Pingdom synthetic monitoring tool to calculate the average server response time (TTFB).

-3. Load Testing: 500 constant client load is sent to test the load handling.
+3. Load Testing: A 500 constant client load is sent to test the load handling.

 Test 1 – Server Response Time (TTFB)